jburzynski/TypeGenDocs/source/overview.rst

 .. image:: images/big-picture.png

 In short, TypeGen gets all C# classes/enums (annotated with appropriate attributes) from an assembly and generates corresponding TypeScript files for them in the file system.
-To find out more, please keep reading this documentation.

 Getting started
 ===============